 - The states of Jammu and Kashmir, Himachal Pradesh, Uttarakhand, Sikkim and Arunachal Pradesh constitute snow leopard Habitat range in India.

-- Further,they are also the State animal of Uttarakhand and the National Heritage Animal of Pakistan.
+- Snow leopard is the State animal of Himachal Pradesh.It is also the National Heritage Animal of Pakistan.

 - Snow leopards are listed as Vulnerable on the IUCN Red List of Threatened Species.